BARF Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 And a fat-to-protein ratio of about 79%.

-Free of any plant-based protein boosters, this looks like the profile of a raw frozen product containing an abundance of meat.
+Even when you consider the protein-boosting effect of the flaxseed and alfalfa meal, this looks like the profile of a raw product containing a notable amount of meat.

-BARF Dog Food is a grain-free raw frozen formulation using a generous amount of meats from named species as its main sources of animal protein, thus earning the brand 4.5 stars.
+BARF Dog Food is a grain-free meat-based raw product using a notable amount of various named species as its main sources of animal protein, thus earning the brand 4.5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.